gorcha/r_shiny_intro_data/README.md

 1. Introduction to Shiny
 2. Shiny UI - layout, styling and theming
 3. Shiny UI - dynamic UI and extensions
-4. Reactivity and advanced server usage
+4. Reactivity and the user session
-5. Application structure and workflow
+5. Shiny modules, working with data
-6. Data ingress and egress
+6. Application structure and workflow

 ## License